Particular/docs.particular.net/nservicebus/msmq/troubleshooting.md

 ### Resolution

 - Check the transactional deadletter queues on both the sender and receiver.
 Verify if the messages are shown there.
 If the message is put in the deadletter queue then it should contain additional information on the error.
 - Not all messages in the (transactional) dead letter queues are visible via computer management.
 Use a tool like [QueueExplorer](http://www.cogin.com/mq/) to view all messages.
+For more information on inspecting queues content refer to the [MSMQ Transport: Viewing content](/nservicebus/msmq/viewing-message-content-in-msmq.md) article.
 - Check that the receiving queue allows the sending account to send messages to the relevant queues.
 - Check that the receiving queue is transactional.